xeonds/sqlc/src/README.md

 and it will show logs to stdout when handle request, and can be set to be silent.

-also, support interactions with other stdlib components, like run sql from http content using sql_engine, storage content to filesystem, and string process using io_engine, data manipulation using data_engine, etc.
+also, support interactions with other stdlib components, like run sql from http content using db_engine, storage content to filesystem, and string process using io_engine, data manipulation using data_engine, etc.

-## sql_engine
+## db_engine

 provides stdlib for: